Anomalous Luttinger equivalence between temperature and curved spacetime: From black hole's atmosphere to thermal quenches: Far from equilibrium energy transport

+Let us evaluate the amplitude of the corrections by quantum fluctuations encoded in the trace and gravitational anomalies by considering a non-chiral wire with central charges $c_+ = c_- =1$, maintained in an out-of-equilibrium state by a temperature profile $T(x)$.
+This temperature is constant in two regions with values $T_{R/L} = T_0\mp \Delta T/2$, and smoothly interpolates over a length $\delta$ between them, at positions $x=0,L/2$ as displayed in Fig.~\ref{fig:ImposedTemperature}(a).
+Although our approach applies to a generic temperature profile, for the sake of clarity we choose a profile:

-Let us evaluate the amplitude of the corrections by quantum fluctuations encoded in the trace and gravitational anomalies by considering a non-chiral wire with central charges $c_+ = c_- =1$.
-We expect the gravitational anomalies to alter the classical properties of the steady state in regions where $\ell_{T_{ \textrm{ext}}} (x) \lesssim \lambda_{T_{ \textrm{ext}}} (x)$, {\it i.e.} close to the temperature jumps for strong enough relative variation of this temperature.
+Given this temperature profile, we identify the equivalent energy density modulation $\xi(x)$ by inverting numerically the relation \eqref{eq:TversusTGibbs}.
+This functions $\xi(x)$ is then used to calculate the amplitudes of the quantum corrections $\varepsilon_q^{(1)}$ and $\varepsilon_q^{(2)}$ and the corresponding densities and current.
+The results are shown on Fig.~\ref{fig:ImposedTemperature}.
+We expect the gravitational anomalies to alter the classical properties of the steady state in regions where $\lambda_{T} (x) \lesssim \ell_{T} (x)$, {\it i.e.} close to the temperature jumps for strong enough relative variation of this temperature.
 Therefore we focus on the temperature jump around $x=0$ of the temperature profile \eqref{eq:Tprofile}, as shown in Fig.~\ref{fig:ImposedTemperature}(b).
 For a steady state, $J_\varepsilon$ and $\Pi $ vanish.